 This course is a survey of representative American writers from the colonial period to the Civil War.
 Critical essays are required.

-ENG 251 AMERICAN LITERATURE II
+ENG 251 AMERICAN LITERATURE II 3 sem. hrs.

 This course is a survey of representative American writers from the Civil War to the present.
 Critical essays are required.